Travel Postcard: 48 hours in and around Cognac, France

-COGNAC, France In the 18th century, one Richard Hennessy fled his native County Cork in Ireland to serve in the armies of Louis XV of France before settling in the southwestern town of Cognac.
+COGNAC, France, April 27 In the 18th century, one Richard Hennessy fled his native County Cork in Ireland to serve in the armies of Louis XV of France before settling in the southwestern town of Cognac.

 Once the alarums of battle had faded, he shipped a few barrels of the local tipple home.
 The rest is history and the Cognac house still bearing the Hennessy name is a world leader.